WoooJH/WoooJH/README.md

-- 👋 Hi, I’m Jaehyun Woo.
+- Hi, I’m Jaehyun Woo.
+I'm a Ph.D student in mathematics.
-- 👀 I’m interested in mathematical analysis, in particular, harmonic analysis.
+- I’m interested in mathematical analysis, in particular, harmonic analysis.
-- 🌱 I majored in mathematics with minor in chemistry.
+- I majored in mathematics with minor in chemistry.

 <!---
 WoooJH/WoooJH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.